What is a West Well Park holiday lodge? West Well Park Luxury Park lodges are situated on plots, known as “Pitches”, on a privately owned estate.

 Park rules, which are to ensure the smooth running of the park, including matters such as, communal parking arrangements and whether or not pets are allowed.

-When purchasing a new home;
+When purchasing a new holiday lodge;

 Information about manufacturers: Gold Shield Warranty Certificate.

 Does West Well Park have Planning Permission?
-Yes Planning Permission from the local authority and copies are available to view upon request.
+Yes, Planning Permission from the local authority and copies are available to view upon request.

 Can West Well Park homes be sold?
 Yes, West Well Park holiday lodges can be sold on the open market.

 Can a West Well Park lodge be passed on in a will?
 Yes.
 The lodge can be passed on just like any other possession.
 If the holiday lodge is left to a spouse or partner, the surviving partner will inherit the rights to the lodge and can continue to use the lodge, subject to continuing the previous agreement with the park owner.
 Alternatively, the lodge may be put on the open market the 10% commission is not payable at the time the lodge is inherited but would be payable when the lodge is sold.